Each day, millions of Californians struggle to feed their families nutritious food or simply go without because they

-Help Me Help You is assisting to end this crisis by providing access to healthy food for those who qualify via CalFresh.
+Help Me Help You is assisting to end this crisis by providing free enrollment assistance for CalFresh to receive benefits to purchase healthy food.

 What Is CalFresh?

 CalFresh is a supplemental food program to help qualifying low-income individuals and families get the food they need to stay healthy.
 It is California’s version of the federal Supplemental Nutrition Assistance Program (SNAP), formally known as Food Stamps.
-The CalFresh Benefit provides dollars via an EBT debit card to purchase groceries and fresh produce of your choice online and in-store at participating grocery stores (including Albertsons, Vons, Walmart, Aldi, Amazon, and farmer's markets), as well as seeds/plants to grow your own food at home.
+The CalFresh Benefit provides monthly dollars via an EBT debit card to purchase fresh and packaged groceries from participating grocery stores (including Albertsons, Vons, Walmart, Aldi, Amazon, and farmer's markets), as well as seeds/plants to grow your own food at home.
 Some participating stores also offer free home delivery.
 Seniors (60 years and over), the homeless, and the disabled also have the option to use their CalFresh EBT card to purchase hot or prepared food from participating restaurants including Everytable, Wingstop, Subway, Pizza Hut, El Pollo Loco, Fat burger, Kentucky Fried Chicken, and many more.
 CalFresh recipients also receive additional payments via Emergency Allotments when times are tough for all as well as other beneficial services.